 Tools you can use to cut copper include metal cutting blades, hacksaws, tubing cutters and metal cutting shears.

-Metal Cutting Blade
+Metal Cutting Blades

 Metal cutting blades come in sizes to fit either angle grinders or circular saws.
-Because the grinder blade is smaller on the angle grinder -- with a higher revolution speed than the circular saw -- it is easier to get into confined spaces to cut previously-installed copper pipes.
+Because the grinder blade is smaller on the angle grinder — with a higher revolution speed than the circular saw — it is easier to get into confined spaces to cut previously installed copper pipes.

 The hacksaw is a type of hand-driven saw with a very thin blade.
 The saw blade's teeth are very small, so they easily cut into the copper pipe's surface.
 However, like using the circular saw/angle grinder, the cut's angle is important if the pipe will be reused.
 Due to the thinness of the blade, a straight cut is easily ensured only after much practice.

-When used properly, the tubing cutter ensures a clean straight cut through the copper pipe.
+When used properly, the tubing cutter ensures a clean, straight cut through the copper pipe.
 The pipe is rested against the two small rollers on one side of the cutter's jaws.
 A small circular blade on the other side of the cutter's jaws tightens to the pipe's other side.
-After one 360-degree rotation around the pipe. the cutter's blade is re-tightened before another full rotation occurs.
+After one 360-degree rotation around the pipe, the cutter's blade is retightened before another full rotation occurs.

-Metal Cutting Sheers
+Metal Cutting Shears